Network Modeling of Asynchronous Change-Points in Multivariate Time Series: The Model

 where

 can be computed from the marginal segment densities given in Equation (\ref{eq:marg_like}).
-The likelihood structure given in Equations (\ref{eq:marg_like}) - (\ref{eq:pred_like}) has been widely used in both the univariate and multivariate change-point literature \citep{Barry1993, Fan2017, Hallgren2024}.
+The likelihood structure given in Equations (\ref{eq:marg_like}) - (\ref{eq:pred_like}) has been widely used in both the univariate and multivariate change-point literature \parencite[]{Barry1993, Fan2017, Hallgren2024}.

-The specific choice of $f_j(\cdot| \theta)$ and $f_j(\cdot)$ depends on the application area.
-In Section \ref{sec:illus} we apply our model to seismology and EEG data, where the focus is detecting changes in the variability and/or autocorrelation structure of each signal.
-To do this, this we employ an independent autoregressive model for the data within each segment of each series, such that both the lag coefficients and variance can vary across segments.
-In particular, we assume the segment specific parameters are $\theta := (\boldsymbol{\phi}, \sigma^2)$ where $\boldsymbol{\phi} \in \mathbb{R}^L$ is the vector of autoregressive parameters and $L$ is the number of lags.
-For a given segment $\boldsymbol{y}_{j, s:t} = \{y_{j, s+1}, ..., y_{j, t}\}$, the likelihood is then given by
+The choice of $f_j(\cdot| \theta)$ and $f_j(\cdot)$ is problem-specific.
+In Section \ref{sec:illus} we apply our model to seismology and EEG data, where the focus is to detect changes in the variability and/or autocorrelation structure of signals with constant mean.
+To do this, we use an independent autoregressive model for the data within each segment of each series, such that both the lag coefficients and variance can vary across segments.
+In particular, we assume that the segment-specific parameters are $\theta := (\boldsymbol{\phi}, \sigma^2)$ where $\boldsymbol{\phi} \in \mathbb{R}^L$ is the vector of autoregressive parameters and $L$ is the number of lags.
+For a given segment $\boldsymbol{y}_{j, s:t} = \{y_{j, s+1}, ..., y_{j, t}\}$, the likelihood is given by

 where $\mathcal{N}_{t-s}(\cdot|\boldsymbol{\mu}, \boldsymbol{\Sigma})$ denotes the density of the $t-s$ dimensional normal distribution, $\boldsymbol{I}_{t-s}$ denotes the $(t-s)\times (t-s)$ identity matrix and